zhengsc/BlackSpot/README.md

 # BlackSpot
-Auto adsorb to the edge of a window
+Auto adsorb to the edge of window

 [DEMO](http://www.zhengsc.com/blackSpot)